Restor-Foundation/tcd/README.md

 This repository is released under the Apache 2.0 license which permits a wide variety of downstream uses.

+### OAM-TCD Dataset

+For license information about the dataset, see the [dataset card](https://huggingface.co/datasets/restor/tcd).

+The majority of the dataset is licensed as CC-BY 4.0 with a subset as CC BY-NC 4.0 (train and test) and CC BY-SA 4.0 (test only).
+These two less permissive image classes consititute around 10% of the dataset.

+The dataset DOI is: `10.5281/zenodo.11617167`.

 ### Models

 Currently our models are released under a CC BY-NC 4.0 license.
 We are retraining models on _only_ the CC-BY 4.0 imagery so that we can confidently use the same license.

 Model usage must be attributed under the terms of the CC-BY license variants.

-### OAM-TCD Dataset

-For license information about the dataset, see the [dataset card]().

-The majority of the dataset is licensed as CC-BY 4.0 with a subset as CC BY-NC 4.0 (train and test) and CC BY-SA 4.0 (test only).
-These two less permissive image classes consititute around 10% of the dataset.
+#### Mask-RCNN

+To train Mask-RCNN (and other instance segmentation models), we use the Detectron2 library from FAIR/Meta which is licensed as Apache 2.0.

+#### Segmentation Models Pytorch (SMP)

+UNet model implementations use the [SMP library](https://segmentation-modelspytorch.readthedocs.io/), under the MIT license.

-### SegFormer
+#### SegFormer

-The Segformer architecture from NVIDIA is provided under a research license.
-This does not allow commercial use without permission from NVIDIA - see [here](https://www.nvidia.com/en-us/research/inquiries/) - but you are free to use these models for research. **If you wish to use our models in a commercial setting, we recommend you use the UNet variants which still perform well.**
+The Segformer architecture from NVIDIA is provided under [a research license](https://huggingface.co/docs/transformers/model_doc/segformer).

+This does not allow commercial use without permission from NVIDIA - see [here](https://www.nvidia.com/en-us/research/inquiries/) - but you are free to use these models for research. **If you wish to use our models in a commercial setting, we recommend you use the Mask-RCNN/U-Net variants (or train your own models with your preferred architecture).**

 ## Acknowledgements